ZachFingar/pyMath/Customizer/README.txt

 INSTRUCTIONS:

-To launch the program, you can use the "execute.bat" file found in the main directory "Decision Tree."
+To launch the program, use the "DecisionTree.jar" file.
-If you prefer, you can directly use the "DecisionTree.jar" file in the dist folder.

 Once the program opens, you can select import to load an ARFF file into python.
 I have provided the entire nominal WEKA library in the "Arff files" of the main directory.
 This is just for ease of use as the program has been made to automatically